LennaHammer/English/EVP/out/words_preposition.md

 /əˈpɑn/ ON
 [B2]on
 - Upon her head she wore a black velvet hat.
-- Please report to the reception desk upon arrival.
+- Please report to the reception desk upon `arrival`.

 ## 365. with ## preposition
 /wɪð/ CAUSE